CSCfi/llm-quantization-scripts/BitsAndBytes/README.md

 - `run-bnb-quantization-lumi.sh` - quantizes model on LUMI with 1 GPU
 - `run-bnb-quantization-roihu.sh` - quantizes model on Roihu with 1 GPU
-- `run-bnb-quantization-mahti.sh` - quantizes model on Mahti with 1 GPU
-- `run-bnb-quantization-puhti.sh` - quantizes model on Puhti with 1 GPU

 **Note:** the scripts are made to be run on `gputest` or `dev-g` partition with a 30 minutes time-limit.
 You have to select the proper partition for longer jobs for your real runs.
 Additionally, change the `--account` parameter to your own project code.